Waivers with Firewall

 Waiving Violations & Repository Firewall

 Sonatype Repository Firewall blocks components with known and suspected risks from automatically entering through your proxy repositories.
 Open-source components already released into the proxies are audited without blocking them from being used to ensure production builds continue to run.
-Control over how components are managed inside of applications is a feature of Sonatype Lifecycle.
+Control over how components are managed inside of applications is a feature of the Sonatype Lifecycle.

 Waiver Scope

 Waivers for policy violations can be applied either narrowly or broadly.
 The scope of a policy waiver refers to the components, organizations, or repositories that it affects.
 A waiver has the potential to be very specific or very broad.
 For instance: You can create a very specific waiver for a single component in a single repository.
 Alternatively, If a violation’s scope applies to your entire organization, you can create a general waiver that applies to all repositories.
-The next sections cover the waiver scopes available in Repository Firewall
+The next sections cover the waiver scopes available in the Repository Firewall.

 Root Scope